tsyber1an/entgo-example/README.md

 go generate ./ent
 ```

 Inspect results in `./ent`.
-Previously, we had there our schame file.
-Now, there are bunch of files, do not edit them yet.
+Previously, we had there our scheme file.
+Now, there are a bunch of files, do not edit them yet.
 Let's understand their purpose by using it.
 let's pick our `Postgres` as our RDMS engine.
 Steps are:

 Spin up `Postgres` server in docker: